payamemrani/DjangoOnePage/README.md

 # DjangoOnePage
-Django one page template html
+one page template html in Django